 I live in the south of England but remain proudly Scottish.
 I love the Bible, believe it is the Word of God and try to see the world through its lens, but sometimes run out of understanding.
 Those are some of the times I hear the whisper to keep remembering grace.

-I hope to comment here on things big and small which make me think, and to think those thoughts biblically.
+I comment here on things big and small which make me think, and try to think those thoughts biblically.
 If I get it wrong, am harsh or hasty, I hope you, too, remember grace.